What is Ecotourism:

 - Proudly flying the Aboriginal and Torres Strait Islander flags at our sites and Acknowledgement of Country stickers on public and staff doors.

-- Providing a Welcome to Country by Traditional Custodians at all major events.
+- Providing a Welcome to Country by Traditional Owners at all major events.

 - Providing an Acknowledgement of Country at meetings, on tours, at attractions for visitors and on documents and website.